An Exchange of Views: Will Endorsing Republicans Teach Turncoat Dems the Right Lesson?

 We must maintain our commitment to worksite-based mobilization and direct action organizing, which relies on the power of people to take collective action on their own behalf.
 It is this activity that alters the relations of power between workers, their bosses, and the government.

-Progressive Party Gives Vermont Voters a Better Alternative
+Progressive Party Gives Vermont Voters

 by Ellen David Friedman Co-chair, New York Working Families Party